-The creators are frustratingly coy about which of the endings are canon.
+Shrug of God: The creators are frustratingly coy about which of the endings are canonical.
 A few of the additional releasesonly available in Japan do shine some light on things, but real answers are as rare as ampoules.
-(It is canon that Silent Hill 1, 3, and Origins had good ending and heavily implied that "Into the Water" was the bad ending for Silent Hill 2).
+However, later events and exposition in the series' chronology dictate that Silent Hill 1, 3, and Origins had good endings, and also heavily imply that Silent Hill 2's true ending was "In Water".

-Although to many, this simply makes the games more scary, since the games are one of the few instances in media where pretty much everything is symbolic of something.
-It causes many players to simply speculate even more about the series.
-Since there is no true answer to many of these questions, it makes the nature of the town that much more unsettling.
+To many, though, this simply makes the games scarier since it allows for more speculation about the series.
+Because pretty much everything is symbolic of something and there is no true answer to many of these questions, it makes the nature of the town that much more unsettling.

-In the movie, Silent Hill is very obviously modeled after Centralia, Pennsylvania, where a long-burning coal fire has caused most of the residents to be relocated elsewhere.
+In the movie, Silent Hill is canonically located in West Virginia.
+Beyond that, it is very obviously modeled after Centralia, Pennsylvania, where a long-burning coal fire has caused most of the residents to be relocated elsewhere.

 Shattered Memories uses the 49504 zip code of Grand Rapids, Michigan.
-And yet there's a street-sign right near Harry's car at the start that says Buffalo and Rochester (both Western NY cities) are less than 70 miles East of where the town is.
+And yet there's a street-sign right near Harry's car at the start that says Buffalo and Rochester (both Western NY cities) are less than 70 miles from where the town is, indicating a location in upstate New York or even Ontario.
 Then again, the sign is laying on the ground in a junkyard.

 The receipt that kicks off the Kaufmann sidequest in the first game mentions a sales tax of either 6.25% or 6.75%.
 Not very helpful by itself perhaps, but in conjunction with other evidence, it might tell us something.

 Many of the cars in Silent Hill 2 and 3 have (admittedly blurry) license plates that resemble Illinois plates.